uh-class-critics/uh-class-critics.github.io/index.md

 The data obtained from the reviews are generally used as constructive comments that serve to assess the development of a teacher.
 In this way, professors who are underperforming will have the opportunity to self-assess, improve their performance, and help to maintain the quality of an educational institution.
 When students are satisfied with the methodology, they will identify the most efficient teachers to always maintain the high quality of the education.

-### Current Vision for Development
+## Current Vision for Development

 Currently, we are in the stage of developing this service for all students at UH.
+You can view our repo [here](https://github.com/uh-class-critics/uh-class-critics).
 Our vision for the layout of this service will reflect features such as:

 - Landing Page
 - Sign in/Sign up Page